wevansprojects/ShellSetup/README.md

 Fzf: https://github.com/junegunn/fzf.vim - Fuzzy Finder <br>
 Used for Vim and the command line you can type ctr + r and then search your zsh history or in vim ctr p search for files <br>

-Vim .vimrc: https://www.freecodecamp.org/news/vimrc-configuration-guide-customize-your-vim-editor/ - For those who want to customize Vim <br>
+Vim .vimrc: https://www.freecodecamp.org/news/vimrc-configuration-guide-customize-your-vim-editor/ - customize your Vim experience. <br>

 Vim Plug: https://github.com/junegunn/vim-plug - By far the easiest Vim Plugin Manager <br>
 Vim Dev Icons: https://github.com/ryanoasis/vim-devicons - Adds Icons to Nerd Tree <br>